ShyHasVan/Todo-List/README.md

 #### Start the development server:
 npm start
 The app will run at http://localhost:3000.
+Before this, you should have your database running in the backend with "node index.js"

 ### Usage
 Open your browser and navigate to http://localhost:3000.